0xnullb0dy/Docs/homelab/Homelab-Server-VM-Specs.md

 > plan — no host reassignment needed.
 Worth keeping an eye on Minimox's own 16 GB vs.
 > 15.34 GiB configured-RAM math once `idm` and `iam-apps` actually go live; may need to
 > trim one of their RAM allocations or rely on Proxmox memory ballooning.
+>
+> **Update (July 2026):** the OpenEDR VM's 8 GB allocation is gone — it was rebuilt as
+> the Wazuh EDR VM at 4 GB (manager-only, no indexer/dashboard needs far less than
+> Docker/OrientDB did).
+Minimox's configured-RAM total drops from 16 GB to 12 GB
+> against 15.34 GiB physical, which meaningfully de-risks the FreeIPA + demo-apps
+> landing mentioned above — re-run this math once those two VMs are actually built,
+> but the trim/ballooning concern is less urgent than it was.
+>
+> **Second update (July 2026) — OpenVAS/Ansible host swap:** OpenVAS turned out to
+> need more RAM than planned (outgrew its original 4 GB allocation mid-scan;
+> Greenbone's own docs recommend 8 GB minimum), and Minimox didn't have room for
+> that on top of Wazuh EDR plus the two still-planned IAM VMs.
+OpenVAS moved to
+> Bigmox; Ansible (only 2 GB) moved to Minimox in its place — see the SOC Build
+> Plan's Phase 4 "Why This Moved" note for the full math.
+Net effect: Minimox's
+> configured RAM is now Wazuh EDR (4 GB) + Ansible (2 GB) = 6 GB, plus the two
+> planned IAM VMs (8 GB) = 14 GB against 15.34 GiB physical — still fits, with less
+> margin than the OpenEDR→Wazuh trim alone would have given, since that freed room
+> effectively went to keeping the IAM VMs feasible rather than staying as pure
+> slack.
+Bigmox picks up the harder question: Splunk (actual 16 GB, target 8 GB) +
+> OpenVAS (8 GB) + Splunk SOAR (8 GB, planned) + Keycloak (4 GB, planned) only fits
+> inside 31.29 GiB if the long-deferred Splunk trim to 8 GB actually happens before
+> SOAR and Keycloak get built — worth re-checking the Keycloak-stays-on-Bigmox
+> decision above once that trim happens and OpenVAS's real post-rebuild usage is
+> known.

 ### Mini/Big Swap Reminder